Solar panels on roof

 • Makes solar accessible for customers with poor credit

-• Interest free loans often work out more expensive
+• Interest–free loans are often more expensive

-• Often shorter terms than green loans, meaning higher monthly repayments
+• Shorter terms with higher monthly repayments

-Most ideal for: Interest free solar loans should generally be avoided unless you have poor credit and can afford the higher monthly repayments.
+Most ideal for: Interest-free solar loans should generally be avoided unless you have poor credit and can afford the higher monthly repayments.

-Unlike some green loans which require you to have sourced a solar system before the loan is paid out, personal loans are pre-approved, meaning you have the cash-in-hand to negotiate a better price when you buy the solar panels.
+Unlike some green loans which require you to have sourced a solar system before the loan is paid out, personal loans are pre-approved, meaning you have the cash in hand to negotiate a better price when you buy the solar panels.

 Pros Cons